 We’re Here to Help!

 You’ve got the guide.
 You’ve got the edible dosage chart.
-But, still not sure which edible to start with?
+Still not sure which edible to start with?
 No problem!
 Talk to one of Have a Heart’s dedicated budtenders for some recommendations based on your desired effects!
-If you’re in the Seattle area, check out our Belltown online menu.
 Visit our locations page for menus (and directions) from all our dispensaries.